 She also was witness to how much I get abused by the citizenry on a daily basis, courtesy of Victor Summa and Paul Hager.

 Her story should appear on the Get Out There blog on Thursday, at which point, I invite y’all to chime in here with your suggestions on the other places/hidden gems of Northfield that she should also have profiled.

 There is something blissfully naughty about getting intimate in public.
-In high school, we necked in the back seat of our cars on a deserted road because there was no where else to go.
+In high school, we necked in the back seat of our cars on a deserted road because there was no where else to go, I remember back then I had a Mercedes Benz car lease and I used to love my car more than anything.
 Then, we grew up, got married and forgot about the thrill of fooling around under the threat of getting caught.
 Plenty of studies suggest a little hanky panky in public is a great way to heat up your sex life.
 But let’s be real, we’re southern Minnesotans.
 We don’t do that kind of thing.

 Or do we?
 When the mood hits and you’re looking for a change of scenery, where do you take your partner?
 A local park with secluded trails?
 A dead end road with a great view of the sunset?
 A boat in the middle of a quiet lake?
 Let us know, SoMinn, where do you go to fool around in the great outdoors?
 We’ll use as many of the locations as we can in our upcoming edition of our A&E publication, SCENE.

 I added a comment in response to Faribault Daily News editor and article author Jaci Smith: